 - Train Christian leaders through residential academic programs at SAIACS and flexible field training, specialized seminars, conferences, and consultations.

-- Research relevant issues that help shape our strategies for missions.
+- Research relevant issues that help shape our strategies for ministries.

-- Foster innovative missions through the creative arts, media, and technologies.
+- Foster innovative ministries through the creative arts, media, and technologies.

-- Network with various churches, mission agencies, and seminaries.
+- Network with various churches, ministries, and seminaries.

-- Develop mission-related resources like journals, books, curriculum, and mission archives to inform and equip the body of Christ.
+- Develop ministry-related resources like journals, books, curriculum, and ministry archives to inform and equip the body of Christ.

 - Our Initiatives